The image indicates that the first three stages of the drug discovery process require structural information. 1) Target identification & validation

 In a case when known inhibitors of the enzyme already exist (an excellent place to look for those can be the PDBe Chemical Components Library

 ), the structures of the inhibitors in complex with the protein can be used for mapping the interactions within the binding site and for build a so-called pharmacophore model

 for the binding site.
 Such models can be used, among other things, in filtering compound libraries

 before screening for potential binders.
 There is no meaning in including in the library compounds that would not fit into the protein binding site, for example, due to bad shape complementarity, absence of groups that would interact with the binding-site amino acids, etc.

-If there is no three-dimensional structure available for the protein target one could try to find a structure of a homologous protein, which may subsequently be used for homology modeling.
+Suppose there is no experimental three-dimensional structure available for the protein target.
+In that case, one could try to find a predicted structure of the protein in the AlphaFold database

 , which may be used at the initial stage of the project.

 We should remember that the structural part, even if it is essential, is a relatively small and cheap part of a drug discovery project.
 The main ideas presented on this page are discussed in more detail on the following pages, including an example of how structural insights helped design specific inhibitors